 CHAR(34) Function in Excel

-In this article, you will see two easy examples to use the CHAR(34) function (double quotes) in Excel.
-First of all, I will directly insert double quotes between phrases in an Excel cell by using the CHAR(34) function.
-Secondly, I will apply the CHAR(34) function with multiple formulas for the same purpose.
+In this article, you will see two easy examples of using the CHAR(34) function (double quotes) in Excel.
+In the 1st example, I will directly insert double quotes between phrases in an Excel cell by using the CHAR(34) function.
+In the 2nd example, I will apply the CHAR(34) function with multiple formulas for the same purpose.

 Here, I will use the following data set to complete my procedures.
 I will join the phrases from the following image and turn them into a complete sentence, while Phrase 2 will have double quotes.